-Keith's big band has toured nationally and has recorded two CDs of Keith's original compositions and arrangements.
-Keith has received awards from the National Trumpet Competition, the American Society of Composers Authors and Publishers (ASCAP), Downbeat Magazine, and the Jazz Education Network (JEN).
+Keith's big band has toured nationally and has recorded two CDs of his original compositions and arrangements.
+He has received awards from the National Trumpet Competition, the American Society of Composers Authors and Publishers (ASCAP), Downbeat Magazine, and the Jazz Education Network (JEN).

 “...rhythmically persuasive, harmonically alluring, acknowledges an indispensable bond to the past, and swings like crazy.”